tum-esi/wot-sys/README.md

 - Make sure that this script runs automatically on startup.
 Crontab can do this on Linux.
 - The server runs on port 8080

 ## Warning

 Keyboard Layout is German

 # MeArmPi

+## Network Configuration

+* WiFi SSID and password are stored at: /etc/wpa_supplicant/wpa_supplicant.conf
+* You can also launch the desktop and change to another WiFi

 ## Requirements
 - NodeJS 8 or newer